Last Updated on December 6, 2020 by ellduclos

 I think this is a BIG one that bloggers need to pay attention to.
 There are many bloggers out there who are still following the “80/20” rule.
 This is a very outdated rule that is no longer necessary.
 This is a rule where Pinterest marketers would say you need to pin 80% others content and 20% your own.
 This will not get you the results you want.

-Here’s a secret: I pin 90% my own content and the rest are pins I schedule from tailwind tribes.
-The majority of the pins that I pin daily are MY OWN.
+Here’s a secret: I pin 99% my own content.
 It makes a heck of a difference.
 SWITCH IT UP.

 Need some pin templates?
 Grab these!